plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 ## Azure Monitor Alerts with Azure Functions, Event Hub, and Key Vault Integration

-The goal is to able to take [Azure Monitor Alerts](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-overview) with [Common Alert Schema Definitions](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema-definitions) and to be able to transform the alert.
+The goal is to be able to take [Azure Monitor Alerts](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-overview) with [Common Alert Schema Definitions](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema-definitions) and to be able to transform the alert.

 We can use [Azure Monitor Action Groups](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups) to point to our 'sender' Azure Function.